Ian Balding: 2001

 Later, in 2001, Ian Balding was able to bring a four-year-old, Distant Prospect and arrive again at Newmarket.
 Distant Prospect travelled the length of the Newmarket Racecourse, 2 miles 2 furlongs (3,621 m) from Cambridgeshire to place first for the Cesarewitch Handicap purse in Suffolk with jockey, Martin Dwyer.
 The race was completed in a time of 4:00.27.

 In 2001, Ian Balding brings Nicobar a four-year-old, to Sandown Park racecourse to win the Sandown Mile in 1:49.61.
 Irish born, Kieren Fallon was Nicobar's jockey at this event.

-Also in 2001 Ian Balding sees Firebreak ridden by jockey Martin Dwyer come to victory.
+Also in 2001 Ian Balding saw Firebreak ridden by jockey Martin Dwyer come to victory.
 The two-year-old won the Mill Reef Stakes in 1:11.79 at the Newbury Racecourse which is 6 furlongs and 8 yards (1,214 m) in distance.

 The 1 mile 2 furlongs and 7 yards (2,018 m) at Sandown Park was completed in 2:08.69 by Border Arrow.
 This six-year-old won the 2001 Brigadier Gerard Stakes under the guidance of Ian Balding and jockey Frankie Dettori.

 Trans Island, now a five-year-old won the Diomed Stakes in 2000.
 Kieren Fallon, jockey, and trainer, Ian Balding, saw the 1 mile 114 yards (1,714 m) completed in 1:44.15 at the Epsom Downs Racecourse.

+Personal life and death

+Balding was born in Long Branch, New Jersey, United States.